-Program Coordinator: Interim Division Director Dr. Lin Lin

-Office Location: Wheaton Hall 209

-Telephone: (860) 343-5763
+Program Coordinator: Associate Professor Dr. Lin Lin Office Location: Wheaton Hall 209 (through Aug.
+2017), then Wheaton Hall 313 Telephone: (860) 343-5763 Email: llin@mxcc.edu

-Email: Ilin@mxcc.edu

 The MxCC Engineering Science associate degree program is part of the Connecticut College of Technology Pathways program, which prepares students to complete an Associate of Science degree in Engineering Science and make seamless transition into a Bachelor of Science Degree Program in Engineering with junior level status in the receiving institution.